azhurb/RoboND-DeepLearning-Project/writeup.md

 All angles of hero:
 ![All angles of hero][sim_zigzag]

-Hero in the dense crowd:
+The hero in the dense crowd:
 ![Hero data in the dense crowd][sim_crowd]

 ## Network Architecture